 Three people have been found guilty of possession of a firearm after cops found a shotgun in a wardrobe during a weapons raid.

-Ange Ballo, 27, of Stevenson Crescent in South Bermondsey, a 17-year-old girl and a 16-year-old boy were sentenced on Monday for firearm offences and supplying cocaine, heroin and cannabis.
+Ange Ballo, 27, of Two Mile Ash, Milton Keynes, a 17-year-old girl and a 16-year-old boy were sentenced on Monday for firearm offences and supplying cocaine, heroin and cannabis.